 In April 2021, President Biden hosted a summit on climate for 40 world leaders, including some leaders from the MENA region.
 At the summit, the Biden Administration committed to exerting U.S. leadership in addressing climate change.
 The Department of State and the U.S. Agency for International Development are to coordinate "U.S. government efforts to support countries around the world to enhance and meet their climate goals in ways that further their national development priorities."
 The White House also announced a "Net-Zero Producers Forum," composed of the United States, Canada, Norway, Qatar, and Saudi Arabia, for developing ideas to reduce energy-related emissions.
-Also in April 2021, the United States and the UAE announced the Agriculture Innovation Mission for Climate, which is expected to launch at COP26, to accelerate global research and development on agriculture and food systems to support climate action.
+At COP26, the United States and the UAE launched the Agriculture Innovation Mission for Climate to support innovation and research to enhance climate resiliency and reduce emissions in the global agriculture sector.
+The Biden Administration has signaled a role in MENA for the Build Back Better World initiative, a G7partnership for investment in developing countries' largescale infrastructure projects, with climate change mitigation and adaptation among the initiative's objectives.

-Jeremy M. Sharp, Specialist in Middle Eastern Affairs Nicole T. Carter, Specialist in Natural Resources Policy Kezee Procita, Senior Research Librarian
+Jeremy M. Sharp, Specialist in Middle Eastern Affairs Nicole T. Carter, Specialist in Natural Resources Policy